Monet Mazur

 Monet Happy Mazur (born April 17, 1976) is an American actress.
 She is best known as Laura Fine-Baker on The CW show All American.
-She was born and raised in Los Angeles and she started acting in her early teenage, Monet is also a professional model, her presence in the acting and modelling industry is over 20 years.
+She was born and raised in Los Angeles and she started acting as a teenager.
+Monet is also a professional model.
+She has worked in the acting and modelling industry for over 30 years.

 Life

 Mazur was born in Los Angeles, California, the daughter of Ruby Mazur, an illustrator known for creating the "tongue" logo for the Rolling Stones' "Tumbling Dice" single jacket, and a former model.
 Mazur is the oldest of four siblings and the only daughter – their given names were taken from the surnames of famous artists (Monet, a brother named for Matisse, and twin brothers named for Cézanne and Miro).
 Mazur is of Jewish ancestry on her father's side.
 Mazur's cousin is Epic Mazur of the band Crazy Town, in which she appeared in the music video to their song "Revolving Door" alongside Kimberly Stewart.

 In April 2005, Mazur married British film director Alex de Rakoff.
 They have two sons, born in 2005 and 2011.
 In July 2018, the couple filed for divorce.